nikodunk/electrade-2-insurance-static/content/anonymous-solar-xantrex-kit.markdown

 As promised, some shots of my solar (self-made) installation.
-Feel free to publish but without any reference to my name or location (my neighbors would freak out, lacking permits)

 [Here’s the converter and batteries](http://www.xantrex.com/power-products/backup-power/xpower-powerhub-1800.aspx)